 Like most things in macOS, Boot Camp usually just works.
+However, when issues do arise, they can be particularly frustrating.
 Boot Camp Assistant does what it’s supposed to do and either creates or removes a partition so that you can install Windows or restore your Mac to running only macOS.
 However, occasionally, it goes wrong.
 In this article, we’ll show you what to do when you see the message ‘The startup disk cannot be partitioned or restored to a single partition’ in Boot Camp Assistant.

 What is Boot Camp Assistant?

 Boot Camp Assistant is a built-in tool in macOS that allows you to create or remove a partition on your boot disk so that you can install Windows or restore your Mac and remove Windows.
 It has been a part of macOS since the first Intel-based Macs and works on every recent version of macOS.
-However, Apple-silicon Macs — those with ‘M’ chips — don’t support Boot Camp.
+It's important to note that Apple-silicon Macs — those with ‘M’ chips — don’t support Boot Camp, which means this tool is unavailable for newer Mac models.

 How does Boot Camp Assistant work?

 It partitions your boot disk, placing all the files you need to run macOS on one partition and installing the firmware necessary to run Windows on the other partition.
 It then walks you through the process of installing Windows.
-While the process is very safe, you should always back up your Mac before running Boot Camp Assistant, just in case anything goes wrong.
+Always back up your Mac before starting Boot Camp Assistant, even though the process is generally safe, in case anything goes wrong.

 What does the error message mean?

 If you see ‘The startup disk cannot be partitioned or restored to a single partition’ or ‘the disk does not have enough space to successfully partitioned,’ it means that Boot Camp Assistant is having trouble partitioning or restoring your boot disk to a single partition.
-Fortunately, there are several things you can do to try and fix it.
+Luckily, there are several troubleshooting steps you can try to resolve this issue.

 How to fix problems in Boot Camp Assistant